JeimyGar/Bellabeat_Case_Study/README.md

 GROUP BY 1
 ORDER BY 2 DESC
 ```
-Here we got the average weight and average BMI for the users who submitted data.
-Since some of the user's input their weight more than once I got the average weight for each user.
-This weight was also rounded to the nearest whole number as was the average BMI.
-We again have limitations for not knowing height, weight or other demographics.
+Here, we get the average weight and average BMI for the users who submitted data.
+Since some of the users input their weight more than once, I got the average weight for each user.
+This weight was also rounded to the nearest whole number, as was the average BMI.
+Again, we have limitations because we don't know height, weight, or other demographics.

 ```SQL
 SELECT Id, Ismanualreport, ROUND(AVG(weightpounds),0) AS average_weight, ROUND(AVG(BMI),0) as Average_BMI